 Sharper styling and a more expensive-feeling interior than you get in a VW ID.3

-Not enough speed or drama to be considered a hot hatch.
-Lack of buttons is still fiddly
+Not enough speed or drama to be considered a hot hatch, screen still fiddly to operate

 What is it?

 It has been a long time coming, the Cupra Born.
 We first saw it as the Seat el Born concept – named after a particularly trendy neighbourhood in Barcelona – way back in March 2019.
-So why the brand change?
+Since then it’s not only gone from concept to reality (and actually got better looking in the process), but switched brands completely.

 Cupra says it has spent more time and money on refining the styling of the Born.
 It gets a much angrier face than the el Born and the equivalent ID.3, as well as little flicks on the side skirts, a longer rear spoiler, dramatic 18- to 20-inch wheel options and a slightly chubby-looking diffuser (which is exaggerated in the lighter grey exterior colour).